Yutman/Quest-SZN/README.md

 When a user signs out, that's another change.
 So both times my callback is going to get invoked; whenever a user authenticates in and out.

-For this snippet here in my user.context.jsx:
+For this snippet here in my user.context.jsx

 ```js
 useEffect(() => {